zrepl/hugo-theme-docdock/exampleSite/content/_index.md

 # Hugo docDock theme
 [Hugo-theme-docdock {{%icon fa-github%}}](https://github.com/vjeantet/hugo-theme-docdock) is a theme for Hugo, a fast and modern static website engine written in Go.
 Hugo is often used for blogs, **this theme is fully designed for documentation.**

-This theme is a partial porting of the [Learn theme of matcornic {{%icon fa-github%}}](https://github.com/matcornic/hugo-theme-learn), a modern flat-file CMS written in PHP.
+This theme is a partial porting of the [Learn theme of matcornic {{%icon fa-github%}}](https://github.com/matcornic/hugo-theme-learn).

 {{%panel%}}docDock works with a "page tree structure" to organize content : All contents are pages, which belong to other pages. [read more about this]({{%relref "content-organisation/_index.md"%}}) {{%/panel%}}